What Is BOOTMGR

 Solution 11: Replace the Hard Drive

-If you still receive BOOTMGR message, you should consider the hard drive has a physical issue.
-In this situation, the only thing you can do is to replace the died or damaged hard disk with a new disk and then reinstall Windows.
+If you still receive a BOOTMGR message, you should consider that the hard drive has a physical issue.
+The only solution for this situation is to replace the died or damaged hard disk with a new one and re-install Windows after that.